fiveagency/ios-swift-guide/Code Style/README.md

 In most cases, the only modifier you'll need to use is `private`, which is preferred over `fileprivate`.
 Write other modifiers if the code organization requires it explicitly.
 E.g. using `public` when you want something to be visible outside that module in workspaces with multiple modules (projects).
-Try to make private everything that does not need to be exposed unless using extensions.
-In those cases do your best to make that property immutable to the outside.

 ## Property Declaration Order
 Order of declared properties must follow these rules, ordered by priority: